Jags Vöslau

 Jags Vöslau is a handball club from Bad Vöslau, Austria.
 They currently compete in the HLA Meisterliga.

 The current name of the club is roomz JAGS Vöslau due to sponsorship reasons.

 History

 The team was founded in 1945 under the name Vöslauer HC.
 In the 2013/14 season, the club was promoted to the second division, the HLA Challenge League.
 In 2020 the club changed their name to Jags Vöslau.
 In the 2020/21 season, they were promoted to the top division, the HLA Meisterliga, after finishing 2nd in the HLA Challenge League.
 In 2024/25, the team reached the final of the ÖHB Cup, but lost by one goal to Handball Tirol.
-The club will participate in an international cup for the first time in the 2025/26 season: the EHF European Cup.
+The club participated in an international cup for the first time in the 2025/26 season: the EHF European Cup.
+They reached the 2nd round, where they were knocked out by Slovenian RK Trimo Trebnje.
+In the same season, they won their first ever Austrian Championship.